Skip to content

 A payroll audit is a review of payroll records, tax filings, and wage calculations to check for errors or compliance issues.
 Regular audits help identify and fix payroll mistakes before they become major problems.

-Payroll audits ensure accurate wage payments, correct tax deductions, and proper recordkeeping.
+Payroll audits confirm accurate wage payments, correct tax deductions, and proper recordkeeping.
 For example, an audit uncovered an employee who was underpaid due to a timesheet error, which allowed the company to correct the mistake before it resulted in a legal complaint.
-Payroll errors could go unnoticed without audits, which leads to tax penalties and employee dissatisfaction.
+Without audits, payroll errors could go unnoticed, leading to tax penalties and employee dissatisfaction.

 4. Stay abreast of regulatory changes